-October 5th, just a few weeks ago, he 8 called.
-We were in Winnipeq.
-He called me to tell me that 9 10 he was being moved to Project Devote (ph) and that somebody else was taking our case.
-But, I said, "The only reason 11 why you're calling me is because the Inquiry is coming, and 12 I know that I'm going to" -- I said, "When I get over 13 there, I'm going to mention all of this."
-I said, "I'm 14 going to talk about the times you said you were doing 15 something and you didn't, because these guys came to me 16 seven years later and you didn't do a thing."
-17 anybody.
-This world is a small world and you can find anybody because we -- and we never heard of these people or these names.
-Whoever we needed to speak with, we found them.
-We found them and we spoke to them.
-Whether they knew something about Jen's case or not, we still spoke to them.
+October 5th, just a few weeks ago, he called.
+We were in Winnipeg.
+He called me to tell me that he was being moved to Project Devote (ph) and that somebody else was taking our case.
+But, I said, "The only reason why you're calling me is because the Inquiry is coming, and I know that I'm going to" -- I said, "When I get over there, I'm going to mention all of this."
+I said, "I'm going to talk about the times you said you were doing something and you didn't, because these guys came to me seven years later and you didn't do a thing."

-Any information -- the same corporal would ask me and my husband, "Can you find out the names of soand-so?
+Any information -- the same corporal would ask me and my husband, "Can you find out the names of so-and-so?
 Can you find out where they're living?"
 Asking us to go and investigate and find so-and-so.
 "Can you -- we got -- we have the proof."
 He said, "Can you go and ask or can you find so-and-so?
 We need to talk to him."
 That's his job.